robmarshall/gatsby-gravityforms-component/README.md

 -   formDate: The data passed from the query function - this is the same for all forms
 -   presetValues: An object, with the keys set as the input ID (shown in Gravity Forms editor) and the value to set the field as.
 Great for hidden fields.
 -   lambda: The URL to the lambda endpoint
+-   successCallback: function to be called on successful form submission. values: form values, reset: function to reset form.
+-   errorCallback: function to be called on error in form submission. values: form values, reset: function to reset form, error: error response from API.

 ## Add Environment Variables